Kia ProCeed: Five-door gets shooting brake look for 2019

-Engineered on European roads, for European drivers, the ProCeed promises to be engaging to drive with an unmatched combination of design, space and versatility, with the shooting brake body, following the blueprint laid down by Proceed Concept.
+Engineered on European roads, for European drivers, the ProCeed promises to be engaging to drive with a combination of design, space and versatility wrapped up in a stylish shooting brake body.

 Mirroring the concept’s silhouette, the ProCeed features the same raked roofline that flows elegantly downwards into the rear shoulders while taut creases run the length of the car, trailing from the headlamps to the tailgate.